adamghill/django-unicorn/docs/source/child-components.md

 `Unicorn` supports nesting components so that one component is a child of another.
 Since HTML is a tree structure, a component can have multiple children, but each child only has one parent.

-We will slowly build a nested component example with three components: table, filter and row.
+We will slowly build a nested component example with three components: `table`, `filter`, and `row`.
 The table is the parent and contains the other two components.
 The filter will update the parent table component, and the row will contain functionality to edit a row.

 ## Parent component